Punktum-dk/das-service-specification/README.md

 This service is called using Basic HTTP Authentication supporting current login credentials.

-Too many login attempts will block the account.
-Todo: Block details...
+Too many failed login attempts will block the account.
+The block for a user-id lasts for 24 hours and it automatically lifted.

+If failing login attempts continue or is spread across user-ids originating from the same IP-address the IP-address will be blocked.
+The block for an IP-address lasts for 24 hours and it automatically lifted.

 ## Supported Media-types